Reporting

 • Ensure all your field names are consistent across sheets.

 • Use the same field type across all summary fields used to collect the same data type.
-For example, if you are aggregating budget information, ensure all columns in all included sheets have budget formatted as currency.
-If you have different field types, for example, currency and numeric, you will get a column for each field type.
+For example, if you are aggregating budget information, ensure that all columns in all included sheets are formatted as currency.
+If you use different field types, such as currency and numeric, the system creates a column for each field type.

-The Sheet Summary Report is not available for Premium Apps.
+The Sheet Summary Report isn't available for Premium Apps.
 For example, you can't use a Sheet Summary type of Report as a source for your Dynamic View.